Mela User Guide

 Slack

-Set how far a note can stray from the nearest grid division before quantisation occurs, with no notes moved at 100%.
+Sets how far a note can deviate from the nearest grid division before being quantised.
+At 100%, no notes are moved.

 Pull

-Sets how strongly quantised notes are pulled toward the next grid division, fully snapping them to the grid at 100%.
+Sets how strongly notes are pulled toward the next grid division, snapping fully at 100%.

 Note Shift